Cleckheaton RUFC

 Cleckheaton Rugby Union Football Club is an English rugby union club based in Cleckheaton, West Yorkshire.
-The club runs four senior sides and twelve junior teams. and the first XV currently plays in Regional 1 North East.
+The club runs four senior sides and twelve junior teams.
+The first XV currently plays in Regional 1 North East and, following a decision in 2026 to introduce 2XVs into the league structure, Cleckheaton's 2nd XV entered Counties 3 Yorkshire B division.

 History

 Cleckheaton first formed a rugby club in 1888 and opted to play union when rugby league was formed in 1895.
 The club was suspended at the start of World War One and reformed in 1926.